BranchTaken/Hemlock/doc/tools/hocc.md

     contributions that inform isocore (in)compatibility (NB: conflict state is an LALR(1) state index)
-- Conflict contributions are best interpreted for an IELR(1) automaton generated with remerging disabled (e.g. `hocc -txt -algorithm ielr -src Example`) in combination with a corresponding LALR(1) automaton report generated with conflict resolution disabled (e.g. `hocc -txt -algorithm lalr -resolve no -src Example`).
+- Conflict contributions are best interpreted for an IELR(1) automaton generated with remerging disabled (e.g. `hocc -txt -algorithm ielr -remerge no -src Example`) in combination with a corresponding LALR(1) automaton report generated with conflict resolution disabled (e.g. `hocc -txt -algorithm lalr -resolve no -src Example`).
 This enables inspection of the conflicts which compel IELR(1) state splitting.

 ## Algorithms